-- 22.1.
-If a child is suspected of criminal behaviour, the academy will make an initial assessment of whether to report the incident to the police. - 22.2.
+22.1.
+If a child is suspected of criminal behaviour, the academy will make an initial assessment of whether to report the incident to the police.

+- 22.2.
 When establishing the facts, the academy will endeavour to preserve any relevant evidence to hand over to the police. - 22.3.
-If a decision is made to report the matter to the police, the principal / DSL / the member of staff who witnessed the incident will make the report. - 22.4.
+If a decision is made to report the matter to the police, the principal / DSL / member of the senior leadership team.
+The member of staff who witnessed the incident will make the report with the support of a member of the senior leadership team. - 22.4.
 The academy will not interfere with any police action taken.
-However, the academy may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action.
+However, the academy may continue to follow its own investigation procedure and enforce sanctions, as long as it does not conflict with police action. - 22.5.

-22.5.
 If a report to the police is made, the DSL will make a tandem report to children's social care, if appropriate.
 All investigations, decisions, actions and rationale behind decisions and actions must be recorded on CPOMs.